 Essentially, product research is conducted by collecting data from multiple channels, namely, online surveys, focus groups, personal interviews of users and stakeholders, and the like.

 Personas and information architecture:

 To identify the audience and target them properly

-The next step in the process of UX designing is defining the personas of the end-users.
+The next step in the UX design process is defining the personas of the end-users.
 More often than not, personas are represented by fictional characters that represent a set of real audiences and mimic their behaviors.

 Let’s say that you own an e-commerce store that sells cosmetics from premium brands.
 In this case, your ideal end users can be represented by a fictional character, Mary, who is a working lady and 35 years of age, lives in New York, and takes care of her skin earnestly.

 It is simple to deduce that the end goal behind creating a persona is to understand the users well and to identify user behaviors and patterns.

 As the personas get finalized, the UX designer will essentially move on to write scenarios to analyze all the steps that a user will take while interacting with a website or app.

 To understand what the final product will look like